franzbu/EnhancedSpaces.spoon/README.md

 }
 ```

-Now you can assign your newly created hyper key to any of the functions in SpaceHammer, for example, `modifierMS`:
+Now you can assign your newly created hyper key to trigger for any modifiers in SpaceHammer, for example, `modifierMS`:

 ```lua